jrdennisoss/dosboxrm/RMDOS_API.md

 ```

 This could be worked around by "looping" the next free media handle instead of always starting
 at index zero.
-This would work because by the time things were wrapped back to zero, the game
+This would work because by the time things wrap back to zero, the game
-would have already had done the double-closed that handle.
+would have already done the double-close of that handle.

 The "right" way to do this seems to be firing the "user callback function" that was registered on
 game start to notify the game that the handle is no longer playing and/or open.
 From what I can
-tell, there is only one user callback command/sub-function which could be used to handle this
+tell, there is only one user callback command/sub-function #5, which could be used to handle this.
-which is #5.

 Roughly how the game handles #5:
 ```